 Daniel Ebbers, interim Dean and Professor of Voice, joined the faculty of the University of the Pacific in the fall 0f 2004.
 He holds the B.M. in voice from University of Wisconsin-Stevens Point and the M.M. in voice from the University of Southern California.
 In the Conservatory of Music, Professor Ebbers teaches vocal performance and has been the Managing Director and Instructor at the Pacific Opera Institute.

 Richard S. Jeweler

 Richard S. Jeweler is a graduate of the University of California, Berkeley, and Stanford Law School.
-He has practiced law in the San Francisco Bay Area for over 30 years.
-Throughout that time he has represented Dave and Iola Brubeck in legal and business matters, including in the music and recording industries.
+He has practiced law in the San Francisco Bay Area for over 40 years.
+Throughout that time he has represented Dave and Iola Brubeck and their family in legal and business matters, including in the music and recording industries.

 Mary Somerville earned a PhD from the Union Institute and University in Cincinnati; a master's degree from the Goddard-Cambridge Graduate Program in Social Change at the Goddard College in Cambridge, Massachusetts; and a master's degree in Library Studies from the Graduate School of Library and Information Studies at the University of Hawaii, Manoa.
 She has an impressive body of scholarship that advances collaborative design of organizational communication systems and library service models that enhance an institution's student-centered teaching and learning mission.